-It contains the previous $100 Bq/litre Radon (^{222}Rn)$. two parametric values and third added: а was
+It considers the previous two parametric values and a third was added: $100 \, Bq/litre \, Radon \, (^{222}Rn)$.

 With regard to the necessity of calculating the total indicative dose or not, two approaches have been included in the technical annexes based on "screening" values.
 The Member States can opt for either depending on their customs and preferences in the matter of radiological monitoring of the environment and their populations.
-These "screening" values will facilitate control of the water and avoid the pointless duplication of costly analyses while still ensuring that the water distributed actually meets the standards.
+These "screening" values facilitate control of the water and avoid the pointless duplication of costly analyses while still ensuring that the water distributed actually meets the standards.
 In both cases, the parametric value of 100 Bq/litre for tritium also serves as a "screening" value.

-The first approach, the so-called "global" approach, is based on an assessment of the overall natural and artificial radioactivity with screening values of 0.1 Bq/litre in total alpha and 1 Bq/litre in total beta.
+• The first approach, the so-called "global" approach, is based on an assessment of the overall natural and artificial radioactivity with screening values of 0.1 Bq/litre in total alpha and 1 Bq/litre in total beta.
 These values enable the water to be screened quickly.
 If these levels are exceeded, it is then necessary to check whether natural radioactivity is responsible for the levels measured and, conversely, to analyse a maximum number of radionuclides (beta and alpha spectrometries).